atomicwhale/obol-guides/charon_local-native.md

 ### 1. Disable EC/CC included in the Charon docker package
 (This step is taken from the official guide, you can find it in the official guide [Step 4: Existing Beacon Node](https://docs.obol.org/start/quickstart_group#step-4-start-your-distributed-validator-node))
-1. Creat the `docker-compose.override.yml` file from the example
+1. Create the `docker-compose.override.yml` file from the example
 `cp -n docker-compose.override.yml.sample docker-compose.override.yml`

 2. Modify `docker-compose.override.yml` file using an editor (`nano` for example)